 Squat Jumps (10-20 reps)

-Squat jumps are a great lower body exercise to help develop lower body power and build muscular endurance, especially in the legs.
+Squat jumps are one of the best kettlebell exercises to help develop lower body power and build muscular endurance, especially in the legs.
 A key known fact in fighting is that the legs are the first to go when getting hit, this exercise will help build up that muscle endurance.

 Assume the same starting position as the kettlebell swing